310mc/https-310mc.github.io-tl/source/_posts/es2_mainstory/ss_finals.md

 <!-- more -->

+{% bubble Subaru %}
+——Ryuseitai!
+{% endbubble %}

 {% bubble Hokuto %}
+Don’t set out to battle just yet!
+{% endbubble %}

+{% bubble Chiaki %}
+Hm?
+Hidaka?
+Akehoshi?
+What’s up, what’s wrong?

+I thought you guys at Trickstar became much more quiet this year.
+Are you actually planning to cause a stir on this final stage…?
+{% endbubble %}

+{% bubble Tetora %}
+Spare us from any unnecessary disruptions, ‘kay?
+{% endbubble %}

+{% bubble Subaru %}
+We wouldn’t do that!
+How *rude!* Hrmph, hrmph!
+{% endbubble %}

+{% bubble Hokuto %}
 It’s as Akehoshi says.
-We are extremely grateful to Morisawa-senpai — No, to Ryuseitai as a whole, for what they’ve done for us during the first DDD.
+We’re extremely grateful to Morisawa-senpai — No, to Ryuseitai as a whole, for what you’ve all done for us during the first DDD.

 We will never forget what you did for us.
-We assure you we won’t do anything to repay that kindness with malice instead.
+We assure you that we won’t do anything to repay that kindness with spite instead.
 {% endbubble %}

 {% bubble Midori %}
-So you say, but all you did in Tanabata last year was put pressure on us… My depression got <em>worse</em> after that, y’know…
+So you say, but all you did in Tanabata last year was put pressure on us… My depression got <em>worse</em> for a while after that, y’know…
 {% endbubble %}

 {% bubble Shinobu %}